-Lab 6: Partial Reconfiguration Controller IP for UltraScale Devices
+Lab 6: DFX Controller IP for UltraScale Devices

-The sample design used throughout this tutorial is called prc_us.
+The sample design used throughout this tutorial is called $dfxc_us$.
 The design targets an xcvu095 device for use on the VCU108 demonstration board, Rev 1.0, and is based on the design used in Lab 2.

-Lab 7: Partial Reconfiguration Controller IP for UltraScale+ Devices
+Lab 7: DFX Controller IP Tutorial Design for UltraScale+ Devices

-The sample design used throughout this tutorial is called prc_usp and is based on the design used in Lab 6.
+The sample design used throughout this tutorial is called dfxc_usp and is based on the design used in Lab 6: DFX Controller for UltraScale Devices.
 The design targets the KCU116 and VCU118 demonstration boards.